astral-sh/ruff/docs/integrations.md

 Download the [Ruff VS Code extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), which supports fix actions, import sorting, and more.

 By default, the extension will attempt to use the `ruff` executable installed on your local system, and will use a bundled executable if that's not available.
 If `ruff` is `v0.4.5` or later, the extension will automatically use `ruff server` - otherwise, it will use `ruff-lsp`.
-To configure this behavior, refer to the `languageServer` setting (add link here).

 To learn more about configuring the extension, and the settings available for the extension, refer to [Configuring Ruff](https://github.com/astral-sh/ruff-vscode/?tab=readme-ov-file#configuring-ruff) in the `ruff-vscode` documentation.